 Zirconium bands are very scratch resistant, but if you do manage to scratch the camo portion of this band it will show and need replacing.

-Design: Lets face it, this is a pretty awesome wedding band.
+Let's face it, this is a pretty awesome wedding band.
 Especially if you are a guy that loves the outdoors.
 The design of this band has a raised camo center and polished edges.
-It's total size is 9mm and the camo portion is 5mm.
+Its total size is 9mm and the camo portion is 5mm.
 The authentic Real Tree camo design is exceptionally masculine and one of a kind.
 And, it can be custom-made with text, fingerprint, or handwriting.

 An inexpensive, comfortable, and briliiantly tough wedding band, ideal for adventurous guys who lose things.
 Or, any guy on a budget.